Why Marketing is Important for Small Business

 Learning about your target audience

 One of your goals in marketing should be to learn everything possible about your target audience.
-In order to sell a product or a service to a group of people, you have to know what their wants and needs are, and which pain points motivate them to purchase something.
-You have to be able to demonstrate why your products will fulfill a need they have.
+In order to sell a product or a service to a group of people, you have to know what their wants and needs are, and what motivates them to make a purchase.
+You have to be able to demonstrate why your products will fulfill their needs.
 This kind of information is best obtained through marketing, which can use any number of channels to find out more about consumers, and what really catches their attention today.

 Understanding your market

 When you delve deeply into marketing, you begin to find out a lot about the marketplace itself.
 You’ll learn what your competitors are doing, you’ll learn a lot more about consumer purchasing habits, and you’ll gain a better feel for your own industry.
-With some really good marketing techniques, you should even find out why your current customers have chosen you over your competitors, so you can emphasize whatever appeals are responsible for that selection.
+With some really good marketing techniques, you should even find out why your current customers have chosen you over your competitors and then leverage that information to your benefit.

-Good marketing can be a make-or-break process for a small business.
-If executed well, it can help a business get established and become successful, and if it’s ignored or carried out half-heartedly, it can spell doom.
+Good marketing is essential for a small business.
+If executed well, it can help a business get established and become successful.